shaiwart/Image-compression/README.md

         - OrignalSize = DataUriSize / (1 - 0.02343);

 ## Binary Search
     - replace your simple loop with binary search algorithm to get desired sized image.
+        - Take range of qualityFactor from 1.0 to 0.01
+        - check compare the maxSize and resizedDataUriSize.